-Or tell it to AIG's former chief executive, Martin Sullivan, who - prior to his resignation in mid-June - had seen his company report an $11.1 billion writedown in March, and railed against accounting standards, contending that the company's own estimates reckoned the worst-case loss on those assets was more like $900 million.
+Or you could ask AIG's former chief executive, Martin Sullivan, who - before he resigned in June - saw his company report an $11.1 billion writedown in March, and railed against accounting standards, contending that the company's own estimates reckoned the worst-case loss on those assets was more like $900 million.

-In its most recent half-yearly Financial Stability Report, published at the start of May, the Bank of England lent some credence to this second criticism.
-By analysing the probability of default in subprime mortgage loans, the central bank calculates that securities containing these assets can be expected to eventually lose $170 billion over the next five years.
-In contrast, the report points out the family of indexes that banks have used to derive market values during the crisis - the ABX - implies losses of around $380 billion, or more than twice the figure produced by credit analysis.
+In its most recent half-yearly Financial Stability Report, published in May, the Bank of England lent some credence to this second criticism.
+By analysing the probability of default in subprime mortgage loans, the UK's central bank calculates that securities containing these assets can be expected to eventually lose $170 billion over the next five years.
+Yet the report points out that the family of indexes banks have used to derive market values during the crisis - the ABX - in fact implies losses of around $380 billion, or more than twice the figure produced by credit analysis.
 The report concludes that "using a mark-to-market approach to value illiquid securities could significantly exaggerate the scale of losses that financial institutions might ultimately incur.
 It will exaggerate to an even greater extent the potential damage to the real economy these losses might inflict."

-Standard-setters do not buy this argument.
-Their first retort is to ask why - if the risk of losses on mortgage-backed securities is so exaggerated - banks are not hoovering up the assets with a view to making some hefty relative-value gains.
+Standard-setters don't buy this argument.
+Their first retort is to ask why - if the risk of losses on mortgage-backed securities is so exaggerated - banks aren't hoovering up the assets with a view to making big relative-value gains.
 Their other response is more principled: fair value provides an objective standard for companies to follow.
 Ron Lott, research director at the US standard-setter, the Financial Accounting Standards Board (FASB), says: "Fair value is what it is.
 It's a market price, or an estimate of a market price, based on what people in the market are willing to pay on that day.
 It isn't necessarily some real, intrinsic, inherent value."

 If banks genuinely believe market prices are producing wildly overstated writedowns, they should simply say so in their financial statements.
-Upton argues there is nothing preventing institutions from adding a commentary to their numbers, explaining why their assets are worth more than the market currently thinks and inviting analysts and investors to use their own judgement about whether the company can hold on to those assets until prices rebound.
+Upton says there's nothing preventing institutions from adding a commentary to their numbers, explaining why their assets are worth more than the market thinks and inviting analysts and investors to use their judgement about whether the company can hold on to those assets until prices rebound.

-The standard-setters may have been on the defensive in recent months, but they have allies: "Almost every financial analyst anybody has bothered to ask," says Upton.
+The standard-setters may have been on the defensive in recent months, but they have allies, says Upton: "Almost every financial analyst anybody has bothered to ask."

-But truth can be elusive - and that is where the first criticism comes into play.
+But truth can be elusive - and that's where the first criticism comes into play.
 With the market for many structured credit instruments locked down or trading only occasionally - and then at huge discounts - banks have been forced to estimate fair values, and doubts have grown about how accurate these estimates are.
-For their part, banks complain they are being compelled to wildly underestimate the value of their assets.
-Conversely, some cynics in the analyst community charge that banks are using the opacity of the estimation process to their own ends, by overstating their asset values or, in some cases, exaggerating writedowns to get them out of the way quickly.
+For their part, banks complain that they are being forced to wildly underestimate the value of their assets.
+Conversely, the more cynical analysts say banks are using the opacity of the estimation process to their own ends, by overstating their asset values or, in some cases, exaggerating writedowns to get them out of the way quickly.